ivanovp/iserterm/README.md

  * Newline can be defined separately for sending and receiving
  * Sending file
  * Saving console's content to file
+ * History of entered commands with auto completion

 Compile
 =======